WorkerFramework/worker-framework/worker-core.md

  Throwing TaskFailedException should be a last resort, for situations that should not occur and are not recoverable.
-Most times, any checked exceptions that are caught and are a valid failure case should log (but not propagate) the exception and then called `createFailureResult(...)` perhaps using a sensible enumeration status code for your task.
+Most times, any checked exceptions that are caught and are a valid failure case should log (but not propagate) the exception and then call `createFailureResult(...)` perhaps using a sensible enumeration status code for your task.

  You do not need to handle the following, as the framework will handle it: